apache/incubator-baremaps/docs/examples/openstreetmap/index.md

 In this tutorial, we learnt how to import OpenStreetMap data in Postgis and how to create vector tiles with Baremaps.
 Prior to the release of Baremaps, we believe that creating a pipeline for publishing vector tiles from OpenStreetMap data was a rather time consuming task.
 As shown in this demonstration, Baremaps literally brings back the fun to creating a web mapping pipeline!
-Nuts and bolts still need to be tightened, but give it a try and share your impressions, it is [open-source](../../LICENSE) software.